tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > they do not conceal, they are real and show themselves for what they are.*
 (p.
 267)

-> In communal life the question will always arise whther all are capable of contributing equivalent value if they
+> In communal life the question will always arise whether all are capable of contributing equivalent value if they
 > lack the physical or mental power; physically, for example, old people, children, and especially the sick.
 > A just solution must be found, for all human beings are basically equal and all are entitled to an equivalent existence.
 > This is not achieved by charity or love or friendship, for these qualities cannot create pure relationships.